italobusi/draft-poidt-teas-actn-poi-assurance/README.md

-# TODO - Your title
+# Applicability of Abstraction and Control of Traffic Engineered Networks (ACTN) for Packet Optical Integration (POI) service assurance

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Applicability of Abstraction and Control of Traffic Engineered Networks
+  (ACTN) for Packet Optical Integration (POI) service assurance".

 * [Editor's Copy](https://italobusi.github.io/draft-poidt-teas-actn-poi-assurance/#go.draft-poidt-teas-actn-poi-assurance.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-poidt-teas-actn-poi-assurance)